IntroQG-2017/Exercise-10/README.md

 1. A copy of the plot for Part 1 of Problem 2 with the 4 calculated values displayed on it.
 2. A figure caption as if the figure was in a scientific publication.
-3. A 1 paragraph discussion of the implications the results in Part 1 have for mountain hillslopes.
+3. 2-3 sentences discussing the implications the results in Part 1 have for mountain hillslopes.
 What do the various values you have calculated imply for natural systems?
+How long might they take to respond to changes in river erosion rates, for example?
 4. A plot comparing the observed and predicted topographic profiles for Part 2 with the landscape uplift rate displayed as text on the plot.
 5. A figure caption explaining what is plotted as if it were in a scientific publication.